ArthegaAsdweri/WoW-5e-RPG/core-rules/world-of-warcraft-5e-rpg.md

 ##### Conjuring and Binding
 A warlock can conjure and bind aberrations, elementals, fiends, oozes, and undead.

-##### Grimoire
-At 1st level, you have a grimoire (treat as a spellbook) containing six 1st-level warlock spells of your choice.

 ##### Preparing and Casting Spells
 Each warlock level provides you with 1 caster level in the warlock class.
 You follow the normal progression to unlock spell levels (see the table under the Mana section).
 You prepare the list of